sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/processors/workflow.md

 The first error case is that a resource in the workflow is removed and not replaced, when this happens the workflow will still be executed but the individual branch will fail.
 This should only happen if you explicitly delete a branch resource, as any mutation operation will create the new resource before removing the old one.

-The second error case is when automatic DAG resolution is being used and a resource in the workflow is changed in a way that breaks the DAG (circular dependencies, etc).
+The second error case is when automatic Directed Acyclic Graph (DAG) resolution is being used and a resource in the workflow is changed in a way that breaks the DAG (circular dependencies, etc).
 When this happens it is impossible to execute the workflow and therefore the processor will fail, which is possible to capture and handle using [standard error handling patterns]({{< ref "/product-stack/tyk-streaming/configuration/common-configuration/error-handling" >}}).

 ## Error Handling